MitchellTesla/Max-Q_ml/README.md

 <p align="center">
   <img src="mysterious-3.jpg" alt="demo" />
 </p>

+XGBoost focuses on computational speed and model performance, offering optimization features such as Gradient Boosting, Stochastic Gradient Boosting, and Regularized Gradient Boosting.

 # NOTICE:
 These repositories are a (WIP) work in progress, and not fully-functional without workflow/actions setup and OAuth.